acking-you/elog4cpp/README.md

 The steps on how to use the local configuration are as follows.

-1. Create the `Config` structure and initialize the corresponding configuration.
+1. Through `Log::registerConfigByName` into your custom `Config`.
-2. Create a `Log` object and pass in the current log output level and the `Config` pointer parameter.
-3.
+2. Create a `Log` using the configuration with the `Config` name you inject.
 3. Using the `Log` object, call its corresponding `println` and `printf` methods to print.

 The sample code is as follows.